 Practice tests under exam conditions Variable (stress can suppress retrieval) Large gain, particularly after feedback Effective, especially with corrective feedback

-The experience of students forgetting all examination content within days of the exam is a diagnostic signal, not a mystery.
-Using Bjork's framework, the mechanism is completely clear.
+The experience of learners forgetting all examination content within days of the exam is a diagnostic signal, not a mystery.
+Using Bjork's framework, the mechanism is clear.
+Use it as a starting point for professional discussion: identify the learner's current need, record evidence from more than one lesson, and agree the next classroom adjustment with the SENCO or family.

 Within one to two weeks of the examination, retrieval strength decays (as it always does without use), and because storage strength is modest, the material crosses below the threshold of accessible recall.
 This is not a failure of memory, intelligence, or effort.
 It is the predictable outcome of using the wrong practice strategy.